echoi1118/PingServerClient/README.md

 # PingServerClient

-Establishing a connection between server and client!
-Who knows how I can expand on this!
+Assignment from Computer Communications course.
+Establishing a connection between server and client. :D